webarch-coop/ansible-role-mariadb/README.md

 ansible-galaxy collection install community.mysql
 ```

-This role can be used to switch the root users authentication plugin from `unix_socket` to `mysql_native_password` and back and it also imports the sysc schem, updates the timezone data when needed and sets some systemd defaults.
+This role can be used to switch the root users authentication plugin from `unix_socket` to `mysql_native_password` and back and it also imports the [sys schema](https://github.com/webarch-coop/mariadb-sys), updates the timezone data when needed and sets some systemd defaults.

 ## Defaults